nick-diazz/nick-diazz.github.io/_pages/about.md

 David prides himself on his diverse skill set.
 His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
-* Vanderbilt University
+* Vanderbilt University (Expected Graduation: May 2025)
-  * PhD Biomedical Engineering
+  * BE Mechanical Engineering with a minors in Engineering Management and Digital Fabrication

 ## Technical Skills

 David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
 David has experience with the following additive manufacturing technologies:

 * Fused Filament Fabrication (FFF)
-* Stereolithography (SLA)
+*
-* Selective Laser Sintering (SLS)
+*
-* 3D Inkjet Printing
+*
-* Bioplotting
+*

 ## Press